 What some call “the crater” is actually a massive valley carved by water and landslides.
 The original circular crater of the summit is long eroded away.
 This vast valley was once twice as deep, but subsequent eruptions of Haleakala partially filled the valley with flows and cinder cones.

-Cinder cones form on Haleakala Crater when thick lava fragments and builds up a steep hill.
-Prominent cinder cones within Haleakala National Park include Pa Ka’oao (White Hill), Lua o Palahemo, and Pu’u O Kali.
-You will pass several of these during the Haleakala Crater hike, and 14 total are in the park.
+Cinder cones form when thick lava fragments build up into a steep hill.
+Prominent cinder cones within the park include Pa Ka’oao (White Hill), Lua o Palahemo, and Pu’u O Kali.
+You’ll pass several on the hike, and 14 total stand in the park.

-It is believed that Haleakala once summited up to 15,000 feet, but the same erosional forces that carved the valley impacted the ridge of the shield volcano.
+Haleakala may once have summited near 15,000 feet.
+The same erosion that carved the valley took the top of the shield with it.

 Terminology of Hawaii and Haleakala National Park

-Most trails along the Haleakala Crater hike will have the Hawaiian name and the English name.
+Most trails here carry both a Hawaiian name and an English name.

-• Keoneheʻeheʻe (Sliding Sands Trail): You will take this trail to enter the crater.
+- Keoneheʻeheʻe (Sliding Sands Trail): The trail you take into the crater.

-• Puʻu (cinder cones): The 14 cones you’ll pass in the crater, each with its own name.
+- Puʻu (cinder cones): The 14 cones in the crater, each with its own name.

-Haleakala means “House of the Sun,” tied to demi-god Maui’s battle with the sun (ka lai) for longer days.
-He captured the sun with ropes and only let go when the sun promised to slow down its daily progression.
+Haleakala means “House of the Sun,” tied to the demi-god Maui’s battle with the sun for longer days.
+He snared the sun with ropes and only let go when it promised to slow its daily run across the sky.

-Do Not Mail Rocks: The National Park Service fields thousands of returned rocks each year from visitors who said the rocks brought them bad luck.
-They are now asking people to stop doing this.
-The rocks are already tainted by new climates and this ecosystem is fragile enough that you can’t just “throw it back.”
+Do Not Mail Rocks: The National Park Service fields thousands of returned rocks each year from folks convinced the rocks brought them bad luck.
+The park asks people to stop.
+The rocks come back contaminated by other climates, and this ecosystem is too fragile to just “throw it back.”

 Protect the Ohi’a Trees on Haleakala Crater Hike

-One story well-known story in Hawaiian culture involves the goddess Pele, focusing on the Ohi’a flowering trees.
-One legend has it that Pele fell in love with a man named Ohi’a.
-Unfortunately, Ohi’a loved another woman named Lehaua.
-Pele’s rage ended with Ohi’a transforming into a mangled tree.
+One well-known story in Hawaiian culture involves the goddess Pele and the Ohi’a flowering trees.
+Legend has it that Pele fell in love with a man named Ohi’a.
+Unfortunately, Ohi’a loved another woman named Lehua.
+Pele’s rage ended with Ohi’a transformed into a mangled tree.

-Now, those beautiful flowering trees are in danger of what is called Ohi’a Rapid Death.
-The spread of the fungus to these trees will kill them.
-Anyone coming to Haleakala National Park from the Big Island (Island of Hawaii) should remove dirt and debris from their gear and clothing.
-Then, spray your stuff with an alcohol spray to kill off any potential fungus.
+Those trees are now threatened by Rapid Ohi’a Death, a fungal disease that kills them.
+Anyone coming to Haleakala from the Big Island should remove dirt and debris from their gear and clothing, then spray everything down with an alcohol spray to kill any hitchhiking fungus.

 Checklist of Items for Haleakala Crater Hike